How Much Gold Does the Reserve Bank of New Zealand Have in 2024?

 The RBNZ Confirms No Gold Reserves in Official Information Act Request

-On the 12 September 2019, the RBNZ also confirmed in an Official Information Act request that “the Reserve Bank does not hold any gold as reserves.”
+On the 12 May 2023, the RBNZ also confirmed in an Official Information Act request that “the RBNZ does not hold gold as part of its foreign reserves.”

 How Does New Zealand Compare to the Leading Gold Holding Nations?

-The below chart shows the gold reserves of 20 largest gold holding countries worldwide as of March 2022 (in metric tons).
-The smallest – Thailand – has 244.16 tons of gold.
+The below chart shows the gold reserves of 20 largest gold holding countries worldwide as of June 2023 (in metric tons).
+The smallest – Poland – has 277 tons of gold.

 Source: Statista